mcneill-shiner/trellis-garden-app/README.md

 - Guidance on selecting frost dates
 - Easily adjust frost date based on forecast (w/ advice)
 - GANNT/calendar view of tasks
+- Succession planting
 - Ability to add more than one garden
 - Option to distinguish between beginner & experienced gardener, with tooltips displaying or not
+- Email notifications: summary of the week's tasks, what was completed, links to helpful content
+- Alerts (email & dashboard) to set the next season's frost dates
 - Content & knowledge base
 - Store (dropship)
 - Major feature: space planning tool, eventually with a time component